The Hubbard Award recognizes significant and sustained contributions to the pursuit of excellence in the assessment of medical education.

 2020 Award Recipients

-NBME is pleased to announce the recipients of the 2020 John P. Hubbard Award for excellence in the field of evaluation in medicine.
+NBME is pleased to announce the recipients of the 2020 John P. Hubbard Award for excellence in the assessment of medical education.

 This year’s recipients are Carol Carraccio, M.D., Vice President, Competency-Based Assessment at the American Board of Pediatrics, and Rebecca Lipner, Ph.D., Senior Vice President, Assessment and Research at the American Board of Internal Medicine (ABIM).